aikram1271/spinnaker-docs/docs/spinnaker+kubernetes.md

-# Spinnaker, Kubernetes on BMCS
+# Spinnaker+Kubernetes

-This guide will show you how to configure and deploy Spinnaker on Oracle's Bare Metal cloud using Halyard.
+This guide will show you how to configure Spinnaker to deploy to Kubernetes on OCI.

 ### Prerequisites

 * An Ubuntu 14.04 machine
 * A Kubernetes cluster with a kubeconfig file

-If you want to use Oracle BMCS storage, ensure that the private key is in /home/ubuntu/bmcs_api_key.pem
+If you want to use OCI storage, ensure that the private key is in /home/ubuntu/oci_api_key.pem

 # Use Oracle BMCS storage
 ```
-scp -i ~/Keys/spinnaker ~/.oraclebmc/bmcs_api_key.pem ubuntu@129.213.29.220:/home/ubuntu/
+scp -i ~/Keys/spinnaker ~/.oci/oci_api_key.pem ubuntu@129.213.29.220:/home/ubuntu/
 ```

 Setup Spinnaker to use Kubernetes